jon-jacky/Piety/editors/edsel.md

     C-m  return, open new line below, or break line at cursor C-n  move cursor down to (n)ext line
     C-p  move cursor up to to (p)revious line
-    C-q  exchange mark and dot (move cursor to show where they are) C-r  search backwards (reverse) for previously entered search string C-s  search forwards for previously entered search string C-u  discard from start of line to cursor, save in paste buffer
+    C-r  search backwards (reverse) for previously entered search string C-s  search forwards for previously entered search string C-u  discard from start of line to cursor, save in paste buffer